-Director of External Affairs for the Mayor of London Boris Johnson (2008-12)
+Former Director of External Affairs for the Mayor of London Boris Johnson

 18 year career as a BBC journalist, including Chief Political Correspondent (2002-05)

-During an 18-year career as a BBC journalist, Guto’s assignments included covering the collapse of communism in East Germany, the bloody coup which overthrew Romanian dictator Nicolae Ceaucescu, and reporting from inside Iraq during the first Gulf War.
+Prior to this Guto had an 18-year career as a BBC journalist, with assignments included covering the collapse of communism in East Germany, the bloody coup which overthrew Romanian dictator Nicolae Ceaucescu, and reporting from inside Iraq during the first Gulf War.